Towards a general-purpose foundation model for fMRI analysis: Introduction

 However, different from other data modalities, developing foundation models for fMRI data remains fundamentally challenging.
 Firstly, the raw 4D fMRI signal, comprising up to $10^{6}$ voxels per scan, poses severe computational and optimization bottlenecks.
 Prior approaches typically reduce dimensionality by projecting data onto pre-defined brain atlases or connectomes~\cite{he2022meta,kim2023large,kim2024learning,ortega2023brainlm,zhang2021identification,zhang2022predicting,zhang2024self,tian2020topographic}.
 However, these operations result in irreversible information loss and impose structural biases that hinder generalizability across populations~\cite{kim2023swift,malkiel2022self}.
 Secondly, due to the high spatiotemporal redundancy in 4D fMRI volumes, we observe that standard Masked Autoencoders (MAEs) which are widely used for foundation model design struggle to learn informative representations, as masked voxels can often be trivially reconstructed from their spatial or temporal neighbors.

 In line with recent calls for scalable, generalizable frameworks for fMRI~\cite{biswal2025history}, we introduce the \textbf{Neuro}imaging Foundation Model with \textbf{S}patial-\textbf{T}emporal \textbf{O}ptimized and \textbf{R}presentation \textbf{M}odeling (NeuroSTORM), a general-purpose fMRI foundation model designed to enhance reproducibility and transferability through large-scale pre-training and architectural innovation (Fig.~\ref{fig:main}(a)).
 To enhance computational efficiency in 4D fMRI processing, we introduce a Shifted-Window Mamba (SWM) backbone, which combines linear-time state-space modeling with shifted-window mechanisms to reduce complexity and GPU memory usage.
 During pre-training, we propose a Spatiotemporal Redundancy Dropout (STRD) module (Fig.~\ref{fig:main}(b)) for effective learning of inherent characteristics in fMRI data, thereby improving the model's robustness and reproducibility.
 For downstream task adaptation, our Task-specific Prompt Tuning (TPT) strategy (Fig.~\ref{fig:main}(c)) employs a minimal number of trainable, task-specific parameters when fine-tuning NeuroSTORM for new tasks.
 This provides a simple and integrated approach to applying NeuroSTORM across diverse applications.
-The corpus used to pre-train NeuroSTORM integrates four large-scale neuroimaging datasets: UK Biobank~\cite{palmer2007uk} (40,842 participants), ABCD~\cite{casey2018adolescent} (9,448 children), and the HCP datasets~\cite{van2013wu} (HCP-YA, HCP-A, and HCP-D; totaling over 2,500 subjects).
-This represents the largest multi-source fMRI training dataset assembled to date.
-Spanning diverse demographics (ages 9–80), clinical conditions, and acquisition protocols, the corpus ensures broad biological and technical variation.
+The corpus used to pre-train NeuroSTORM integrates three large-scale neuroimaging datasets: UK Biobank~\cite{palmer2007uk} (40,842 participants), ABCD~\cite{casey2018adolescent} (9,449 children), and the HCP datasets~\cite{van2013wu} (HCP-YA, HCP-A, and HCP-D; totaling over 2,300 subjects).
+Spanning diverse demographics (ages 9-100), clinical conditions, and acquisition protocols, the corpus ensures broad biological and technical variation.